artempazych/DSCI-100-group-project/README.md

 The results of the analysis include the evaluation of the classifiers' accuracy, the optimal K value selected, and a comparison between the models.
 Confusion matrices provide insights into the performance of the models in predicting the risk of fraud.

-For detailed code and analysis, refer to the `fraud_prediction_analysis.Rmd` file.
+For detailed code and analysis, refer to the `draft.ipynb` file.